The Google Home Mini is a worthy competitor to the Amazon Echo Dot

 Let's say you were vacillating between the Google Home Mini and the Amazon Echo Dot and wanted to choose whichever has the best sound quality.
 We tested the two devices against each other and threw in the $35 Cambridge Soundworks' Oontz Angle 3 Plus as a comparable Bluetooth speaker.
 We threw each speaker some rock tracks and some folk and found that the Home Mini is the undeniable victor of the two smart speakers.
 The Echo Dot can be used to listen to music but we wouldn't advise it.
 Vocals are edgy, bass is non-existent and it doesn't go very loud.
 The Mini is louder, sounds smoother with music and has decent bottom end for a device the size of a hockey puck.
 Of course, we wouldn't use either of these if we had a choice -- the Oontz is the better of all three and makes music sound like music, plus it's portable and will accept a line-in.

-You can use the Mini to cast audio to any speaker with a Chromecast Audio dongle attached.
+You can use the Mini to cast audio to any speaker with a Chromecast Audio ($35.00 at Dell Home) dongle attached.
 The Mini can also send sound to other speakers through Bluetooth, but it strangely lacks a 3.5mm auxillary cable output, which is one of our favorite features of the Dot.

 One other point worth mentioning is the Google Home Mini's array of far-field microphones.
 In almost all of my tests, they were able to hear me about as well as the ones in the Echo Dot.
 Both did a great job in a quiet setting, but required the occasional raised voice during music playback.